-Michael Jackson Shocking Tell-All : Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder
+Michael Jackson Shocking Tell-All: Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

-After Michael Jackson’s death, Paris said that she and Debbie fully reconnected, but admits it is more of a friendship than a parental one.
+After Michael Jackson’s death, Paris said that she and Debbie fully reconnected, but she admits it is more of a friendship than a parental one.

+“I’ve had a lot of mother figures.
 But by the time my mom came into my life, it wasn’t a ‘mommy’ thing.
 It’s more of an adult relationship.”

 RELATED POSTS BY THE INQUISITR